QodotPlugin/qodot-plugin/README.md

 To load a map at runtime, create an instance of the QuakeMapReader class from GDScript and call its read_map_file(file) method, which takes a File object pointing at the *.map* file you wish to load and returns a QuakeMap instance.

-To convert the QuakeMap instance into usable level geometry, pass it into the set_map(map) method of a QuakeMapNode.
+To convert the QuakeMap instance into usable level geometry, pass it into the set_map(map) method of a QodotMap.

 ## Example Content